 - Breast pads – now my own breastfeeding journey was hindered by a medical condition so arguably I’m not the best judge here, but I still stand by not rushing to buy breast pads for your hospital bag.
 For one thing, the first few days when you’re likely to be in hospital are all about colostrum production, which isn’t the big potentially-leaky milk flow that needs breast pads.
 But also, a lot of women just don’t leak very much and lots end up not being able to exclusively breastfeed at all, so don’t rush to get something you don’t necessarily need.
 If you’ve had babies before and know you’re a leaker though, go the green route with Imse Vimse reusables.

 So that’s it for my eco-friendly hospital bag essentials list.
-I’ve it all put together in a handy little printable checklist for you below, so please sign up for your free download.
+If you’d like it all in a handy printable list, with space to add your own essentials, click below for your FREE download!

 Wishing you all the best in your birthing experience – I’d love it if you’d get in touch and let me know how you get on!